papa-smurph/xbt-external_backup_tool/README.md

 Note from papa-smurph

 In this fork I am aiming to improve XBT by adding support for more distros and by adding addtional features.
+So far I have added:
-Currently I am adding support for distributions that use /run/media instead of /media.
+- Support for distributions that use /run/media instead of /media.
+- Execptions for backups and restores

-The future features that I would like to add are:
+Future features I would like to add
- - support for file & directory exclusion
  - a mode in which xbt holds a backup for a single system that can be restored to any computer regardless of its hostname.
+ - Settings to ignore execptions

+How to use the exepctions
+Execptions are stores are in a file called .xbt in the home directory of each user.
+Any files or directory listed in this file will be excluded if they are within the home directory.

+For example:
+If the file /home/user/.xbt contains

+exclude
+exclude2/file.txt

+Then the file/folder /home/user/exclude/ and /home/user/exclude2/file.txt with be excluded from the backup and restore functions.

+Execptions and Restoring
+When XBT restores it will exclude the files and folder listed in the .xbt file of the current home directory NOT the .xbt file within the XBT_Drive

 # xbt-external_backup_tool
 XBT -- External Backup Tool (Version 3.0)